net64-mod/net64-coop/CODING_STYLE.md

         - memory_handle.hpp
         - mem_ptr.hpp

-- Struct, class and enum names should be upper CamelCase:
+- Struct, class, namespace and enum names should be upper CamelCase:
     - `struct GenericBinObject`
     - `enum struct SectionType`
+    - `namespace Memory`

 - POD-types and typedefs to PODs should be lower snake_case with a `_t` postfix:
     - `struct my_pod_t`